alphagov/pay-tech-docs/source/documentation/05-payment-overview.md

 This section outlines how your service will interact with GOV.UK Pay after integration.

->This does not apply to users who use the self service payments (LINK) functionality.
+>This does not apply to users who use the [self service payments](/#self-service-payments) functionality.

 ## Overview of payment flow